Facets-cloud/module-development-examples/README.md

 - **Exposing Configurability**:
   - Any configurability that needs to be exposed should be done via the `var.instance.spec`.
 Ensure that these configurations are well abstracted to provide a seamless experience for the end user.

+- **Local Testing**:
+  - To test the module locally, use the `test` directory which includes a `main.tf` file and a `test.json` file.
+The `main.tf` file sets up the required providers and invokes the module, while `test.json` provides the `var.instance` configuration.
+  - Ensure that the required providers are configured correctly to run the tests successfully.

 - **Module Registration**:
   - To register the module, run the following command:
     ```bash